renovate-bot/GoogleCloudPlatform-_-ociso-solutions/gcmvsp/README.md

 # Google Cloud Minimum Viable Secure Platform (GCMVSP)

 This repository contains sample code to implement the set of terraform policies recommended by GMVSP.
-This repository assumes you're already familiar with the [Organisation Policy Service](https://docs.cloud.google.com/resource-manager/docs/organization-policy/overview#violations).
+This repository assumes you're already familiar with the [Organization Policy Service](https://docs.cloud.google.com/resource-manager/docs/organization-policy/overview#violations).

 ## Where to apply organization policies